-Attachment C - Student Right to Challenge the Content of His/Her Education Record
+- Attachment B - Student Right to Challenge the Content of their Education Record

 The University has designated the University Registrar to coordinate the inspection and review procedures for student education records.